NatheSief/NateSief/README.md

      TECH USED :
   <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/c/c-original.svg" alt="c" width="40" height="40"/> </br>
   Actual advancment :
-  - A 2d basic game, without leaks, where you can move in a defined map to collect items before exiting the map.
+  - A 2d basic game, without leaks, where you can move in a defined map to collect items before exiting the map.</br>

+  To ADD :
+  - Map generation, new textures, map modification, player statistics</br>

   Tools :
   - Minilibx (a graphic library provided by 42) </br>